skendanavian/Burger-Bar/README.md

 4. Install dependencies: `npm i`
 5. Fix to binaries for sass: `npm rebuild node-sass`
 6. Reset database: `npm run db:reset`
-    - Check the db folder to see what gets created and seeded in the SDB
 7. Run the server: `npm run local`
     - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`